inkie/logicmonitor/README.md

 logicmonitor
 ============

-The standard ui project for logicmonitor based B2 framework, to run just start a http-server(static files server) in the project directory, For example, we can use the [http-server](https://github.com/nodeapps/http-server)
+The standard ui project for logicmonitor based B2 framework

+To run just start a http-server(static files server) in the project directory, For example, we can use the [http-server](https://github.com/nodeapps/http-server)

 ```
-npm
+$ npm install -g http-server
+$ cd logicmonitor
+$ http-server
 ```